-THE FOLLOWING IS A GENERAL DISCUSSION OF MATERIAL U.S. FEDERAL INCOME TAX CONSEQUENCES OF THE DISTRIBUTION UNDER CURRENT LAW AND IS FOR GENERAL INFORMATION PURPOSES ONLY.
-ALL HOLDERS SHOULD CONSULT THEIR OWN TAX ADVISORS AS TO THE PARTICULAR TAX CONSEQUENCES OF THE DISTRIBUTION TO THEM, INCLUDING THE APPLICABILITY AND EFFECT OF U.S. FEDERAL, STATE, LOCAL, NON-U.S. AND OTHER TAX LAWS.
+THE FOLLOWING IS A GENERAL DISCUSSION OF MATERIAL U.S. FEDERAL INCOME TAX CONSEQUENCES OF THE DISTRIBUTION UNDER CURRENT LAW AND IS FOR GENERAL INFORMATION PURPOSES ONLY, ALL HOLDERS SHOULD CONSULT THEIR OWN TAX ADVISORS AS TO THE PARTICULAR TAX CONSEQUENCES OF THE DISTRIBUTION TO THEM, INCLUDING THE APPLICABILITY AND EFFECT OF U.S. FEDERAL, STATE, LOCAL, NON-U.S. AND OTHER TAX LAWS.

-It is a condition to the distribution that Fortive receive a private letter ruling from the IRS and an opinion of its outside tax counsel, in each case, satisfactory to the Fortive board of directors, regarding the qualification of the distribution, together with certain related transactions, as a "reorganization" within the meaning of Sections 368(a)(1)(D) and 355 of the Code, and which ruling and opinion shall not have been withdrawn, rescinded or modified in any material respect.
+It is a condition to the distribution that Fortive receive a private letter ruling from the IRS and/or an opinion of its outside tax counsel, in each case, satisfactory to the Fortive board of directors, regarding the qualification of the distribution, together with certain related transactions, as a "reorganization" within the meaning of Sections 368(a)(1)(D) and 355 of the Code, and which ruling and/or opinion, as applicable, shall not have been withdrawn, rescinded or modified in any material respect.
 The receipt and continued effectiveness of the IRS private letter ruling and the opinion of outside tax counsel are separate conditions to the distribution, either or all of which may be waived by the Fortive board of directors in its sole and absolute discretion.
-The IRS private letter ruling and the opinion of Fortive's outside tax counsel will be based upon and rely on, among other things, various facts and assumptions, as well as certain representations, statements and undertakings relating to the past and future conduct of the companies' respective businesses and other matters.
+The IRS private letter ruling and the opinion of Fortive's outside tax counsel will be based upon and rely on, among other things, various facts and assumptions, as well as certain representations, statements and undertakings of Fortive and Ralliant, including facts, assumptions, representations, statements and undertakings relating to the past and future conduct of the companies' respective businesses and other matters.
 If any of these facts, assumptions, representations and statements are or become inaccurate or incomplete, or if any such undertaking is not complied with, Fortive may not be able to rely on the IRS private letter ruling and/or the opinion of Fortive's outside tax counsel, and the conclusions reached therein could be jeopardized.

-Notwithstanding Fortive's receipt of the IRS private letter ruling and the opinion of its outside tax counsel, the IRS could determine on audit that the distribution or any related transaction is taxable for U.S. federal income tax purposes if it determines that any of the facts, assumptions, representations, statements or undertakings upon which the ruling or the opinion were based are not correct or have been violated, or if it disagrees with any of the conclusions in the opinion, or for other reasons, including as a result of certain changes in the stock ownership of Fortive or Ralliant after the distribution or other post-distribution actions or transactions.
-Accordingly, notwithstanding Fortive's receipt of the IRS private letter ruling and the opinion of its outside tax counsel, there can be no assurance that the IRS will not assert that the distribution or any of the related transactions does not qualify for tax-free treatment for U.S. federal income tax purposes, Fortive, Ralliant and/or Fortive's shareholders could incur significant U.S. federal income tax liabilities.
+Notwithstanding Fortive's receipt of the IRS private letter ruling and/or the opinion of its outside tax counsel, the IRS could determine on audit that the distribution or any related transaction is taxable for U.S. federal income tax purposes if it determines that any of the facts, assumptions, representations, statements or undertakings upon which the ruling or the opinion were based are not correct or have been violated, or if it disagrees with any of the conclusions in the opinion, or for other reasons, including as a result of certain changes in the stock ownership of Fortive or Ralliant after the distribution or other post-distribution actions or transactions.
+Accordingly, notwithstanding Fortive's receipt of the IRS private letter ruling and/or the opinion of its outside tax counsel, there can be no assurance that the IRS will not assert that the distribution or any of the related transactions does not qualify for tax-free treatment for U.S. federal income tax purposes, or that a court would not sustain such a challenge.
+In the event the IRS were to prevail in any such challenge or if the distribution or any related transaction is otherwise determined to be taxable for U.S. federal income tax purposes, Fortive, Ralliant and/or Fortive's shareholders could incur significant U.S. federal income tax liabilities.
 Please refer to "- Material U.S. Federal Income Tax Consequences if the Distribution is Taxable" below.